Kadam-Kshitij/Python/Readme.md

 Boolean : True, False<br/>
 None : None<br/>

+# List
+Ordered - Maintains an order of items and can be accessed by indexing Mutable - Contents of list can be changed
+Can contain different data types

+# Tuple
+Ordered - Maintains an order of items and can be accessed by indexing Immutable - Ones created, tuple cannot be modified
+Can contain different data types

+List can contain tuple.
+We can add, remove, modify tuples but we cannot change the tuple itself.
+Tuple can contain lists.
+We can modify the list but we cannot change the structure of tuple ( replace the list with other element ).

 ## Functions
 Following error occurs when a function is called too many times.
 Default Value is 1000
 RecursionError: maximum recursion depth exceeded in comparison